Boris Lipnitzki: Post-war

 After the war, he and his brothers established the Lipnitzki Studio which was in full production and by 1946 was advertising for staff, and operated until just before Lipnitzki died.
-In the mid-50s, his nephew Bernard Lipnitski joined the studio for three years, before being hired by weekly magazine France Dimanche, for which he photographed Céline Monsarrat, Françoise Sagan and Salvador Dali, then was employed as a photojournalist by other French magazines.
+In the mid-50s, his nephew Bernard Lipnitski joined the studio for three years, before being hired by weekly magazine France Dimanche, for which he photographed Céline Monsarrat, Françoise Sagan and Salvador Dalí, then was employed as a photojournalist by other French magazines.
 Boris Lipnitzki continued to agitate for copyright law in relation to professional photography and his opinion and participation was sought, amongst other instances, by the meeting of Commission des Droits d'Auteur of February 1945, and on other occasions.

 Legacy

 In 1970, his collection—more than a million negatives and 600,000 prints—and that of his nephew, was bought by the Roger-Viollet agency.
 Attribution of images from the studio made 1945–1969 to a particular photographer amongst the brothers is not always certain.